irfankhaidhir/Assignment-1/README.md

 ‘s’ : insert user key in string into buffer (created by ‘c’)

-Up to you to decide how user key in the desire string

 ‘g’ : print string buffer (user key in-in string using command ‘s’)

 ‘s’ : change thread 2 updating time